 The Best Exercises to Do With Dumbbells

-How to use this list: Jess Movold, a certified run and strength coach in Austin, demonstrates the moves below so you can learn the form.
+Repeat for 3 sets of 10 reps: Jess Movold, a certified run and strength coach in Austin, demonstrates the moves below so you can learn the form.

 1. Dumbbell Deadlift

-Health & Injuries: A Part of Hearst Digital Media hamstrings and lower back, two constant problem areas for runners, says Tooley.
+Pause, then slowly lower hips back down: Lower weights back to shoulders hamstrings and lower back, two constant problem areas for runners, says Tooley.
 “A deadlift focuses on engaging the hamstrings throughout the duration of the movement,” he explains.
 As you slowly hinge forward to actively stretch the muscle, you’re fighting the force of weight; as you stand back up to start, you contract the muscle to pull that weight back up.
 “Controlling this stretch and squeeze of the hamstring is incredibly beneficial for building strength in your legs for the latter stages of a race,” says Tooley.

 - Stand with feet hip-width apart, holding dumbbells in front of hips, palms facing thighs.